-A native of East St. Louis, Ill., Byrd has worked as director of public relations for the American Red Cross in St. Louis.
-As a journalist, he has worked for the Kansas City Times, the Oakland Press in Pontiac, Mich., and the Belleville (Ill.)
+St. Louis Chapter of the American Red Cross, where he served as principal spokesman for the agency’s health, safety, and disaster awareness programs.
+As a journalist, Byrd has worked for the Kansas City Times, the Oakland Press in Pontiac, Mich., and the Belleville (Ill.)
 News Democrat.
-He began his career in journalism in St. Louis as a stringer with The Associated Press.
+He began his career in journalism as a stringer with The Associated Press in St. Louis.

-Byrd, 53, is married and has one child.
+Byrd is married and has one child.
 He is a 1981 graduate of Southern Illinois University Edwardsville, where he earned a bachelor’s degree in journalism.